makask/Odin-Project-Basic-Express-Informational-Site/README.md

 Very basic informational site that contains 4 pages: index, about, contact-me and 404.

-Assignment: rewrite Odin-Project-Basic-NodeJS-Informational-Site using express!
+Assignment: rewrite Odin-Project-Basic-NodeJS-Informational-Site using Express!

 How to run:
   - download project